 It's not really about how much life insurance you need.
 It's how much money your family will need after you're gone.

-Choose the right level of coverage
+The right level of coverage

-Determine your life insurance needs
+Determine how much life insurance you need

-In addition to these two methods, you may also want to consider other needs.
+In addition to these two methods, you may want to consider other needs.
 For example, would you want to provide the financial means so your spouse wouldn't have to work for the first year after your death?

 Calculate future spending

+In determining your family's future financial needs, remember that you don't have to provide 100% of the income that will be needed.
 For instance, if you're planning to provide $100,000 for your child's college tuition in 15 years, you don't need $100,000 now – you need an amount that will potentially grow to $100,000 by the time college starts.

 Having your policy's cash value potentially grow over the years to cover future expenses is one big advantage of permanent life insurance.